 - Complete a food permit application and submit the license fee.
 We offer the following food permits:

-- Annual Retail Food Establishment Permit (PDF) for $300.
+- Annual Temporary Food Establishment Permit (PDF) (fees vary depending on operation).

 - Partial Year Retail Food Establishment Permit (PDF) (seasonal) that is valid for six (6) consecutive months for $150.